 I quickly found Anne and Derek at the aid station.
 While I was giving them an update, Anne was quick to tell me they didn’t have any sausages and had forgot to bring my Skratch drink.
 There wasn’t any real food at the aid station aid either, plus Derek wasn’t able to find the salt tablets.
 I’d also forgotten to pack my short sleeve shirt.
 I was gutted.
 I always try my best to be as graceful as I can when people are helping you, but this was the first time I failed to maintain my cool.
 I was annoyed and cranky.
 I towelled myself off and put my sweaty shirt back on and then changed my socks.
 I grabbed my bag of fuel for the next section and set off again, feeling rather low.

-Anne helping me at the Jane aid station
+Anne helping Ross at Jane aid station

 Section 3: LSD Loop (65km to 103km)